jorgegv/rage1/doc/DATAGEN.md

 * `PIXELS`: pixel data.
 Data must be COLS x 8 pixels (=bits) long.
 Paper pixels must be specified as `..`, and ink pixels with `##`.
 Yes, double characters :-).
 There must be ROWS x 8 PIXELS lines in the Btile definition.
+* `ATTR`: specified the attributes for each of the character cells of the Btile.
+Standard z88dk ATTR definitions must be used (found in spectrum.h)
-* `PNG_PIXELS`: instead of PIXELS lines, pixel data can be extracted from a PNG image.
-Arguments for this attribute are specified as `ARG=value` pairs separated by spacs in the same PNG_PIXELS line.
+* `PNG_DATA`: instead of PIXELS and ATTR lines, pixel and attribute data can be extracted from a PNG image.
+Arguments for this attribute are specified as `ARG=value` pairs separated by spacs in the same PNG_DATA line.
   Possible arguments:

   * `FILE`: the PNG file where pixels are extracted from.
 File name relative to the repository top directory level.
   * `XPOS`, `YPOS`: pixel coordinates of the top left rectangle of pixels
   * `WIDTH`, `HEIGHT`: pixels dimensions of the rectangle of pixels
   * `BGCOLOR`: color in the PNG that will be considered as ink pixels
   * `FGCOLOR`: color that will be considered as paper pixels
-* `ATTR`: specified the attributes for each of the character cells of the Btile.
-Standard z88dk ATTR definitions must be used (found in spectrum.h)

 ### SPRITE data